oxfordyang2016/weatherapp/templates/freewriting.md

 ------
-detect a class leevl ,you can ask sb how to restrict class instance attribute ,such as a.b or a.b=3 if you need to gurantee this attibute >0???? my now answer is to use descriptor.
+detect a class leevl ,you can ask sb how to restrict class instance attribute ,such as a.b or a.b=3 if you need to gurantee this attibute >0???? my now answer is to use descriptor.how to understand python how to invoke magical method in the scene/hood?
 ------
 python
 -------